CarlEnglund/TDDD27/README.md

 I am also aiming to use a continuous integration tool such as Travis.
 Testing for the client-side will be conducted using Mocha.

-Do you have any insight on using eiter Flask or Ruby on Rails for the server-side?
+Do you have any insight on using either Flask or Ruby on Rails for the server-side?